eStation2/CS-Installer/README.md

 ●	CS_WEBPORT by default is 8080 in our installation, but if that port is already used by another service, you can modify it.

-### Mandatory:
-•	To have the Jupyter Notebook to work, you should edit the variable “SRC_DIR” with the working directory followed by “src”.
-The working directory is the directory where you cloned the Climate Station, eg. SRC_DIR=/opt/climatestation/src

 ## Building and Starting the Climate Station
 Now that the user settings have been corrected (if needed), we can build and start the Climate Station.
 Make sure that the internet connection is stable.